spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 # Tooling

-Although you can use styled-components with no tooling, there are a handful of tools available to help the developer experience.
+Although you can use styled-components with no tooling, there are tools available to improve the developer experience.

 1. [Visual Studio Code](https://code.visualstudio.com/) is a new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.
 Atom and WebStorm also have support for CSS-in-JS and styled-components.
 2. [stylelint](http://stylelint.io/) - Lint your styled components with stylelint.
 3. Visual Studio support extensions and two I use for development using styled-components include:
    - [CSS-in-JS](https://marketplace.visualstudio.com/items?itemName=paulmolluzzo.convert-css-in-js) - Provides CSS in JS autocompletion and converts kebab-case CSS to camelCase CSS and vice versa.
    - [vscode-styled-components](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components) - Syntax highlighting for styled-components.
-   - [stylelink](https://marketplace.visualstudio.com/items?itemName=shinnn.stylelint) - A Visual Studio Code extension to lint CSS/SCSS/Less with stylelint.
+   - [stylelint](https://marketplace.visualstudio.com/items?itemName=shinnn.stylelint) - A Visual Studio Code extension to lint CSS/SCSS/Less with stylelint.
 4. [Polished](https://polished.js.org/) - A lightweight toolset writing styles in JavaScript, but also use Sass-style helper functions and mixins.
+5. [styled-components Ecosystem](https://www.styled-components.com/ecosystem) - Numerous links for components, grid systems, helpers, testing, and further reading articles/videos.

+# Summary

+Regardless which CSS-in-JS library you choose, inline styling of components offers lots of great features and should be considered when building out React user interfaces.
+Using [styled-components](https://www.styled-components.com/) in your React applications will allow your JSX to be easier to read and your styling will become easier to manage.
+You will also gain the power of being able to tie a components state directly to its styling, all from within the component itself.
+We covered some of the important features in this blog post; however, styled-components has much more available.
+Please review their [documentation](https://www.styled-components.com/docs) for additional information.

 [Leave Feedback](https://github.com/spietrek/Feedback/issues/new)